SPDX-License-Identifier: AGPL-3.0-or-later¶

 ¶

 Models all-to-all connectivity (no SWAP overhead) with depolarizing + thermal relaxation on MS gates.
-Transpiles to {cx, ry, rz} as a proxy for the native {rxx, ry, rz} basis.
-Calibration values are representative order-of-magnitude QCCD benchmarks, not a specific device calibration.
+Multiqubit transpilation uses a CX-basis proxy for native MS/RXX-style entangling operations and must be explicitly enabled by the caller.
+Calibration values are representative order-of- magnitude QCCD benchmarks, not a specific device calibration.

 trapped_ion_noise_model(ms_error=MS_ERROR, t1_us=T1_US, t2_us=T2_US)